mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Reset the spiral to its initial state.
 Does not affect the number of passes.

         Returns → None:
             *no description available*

-    .. py:method:: mitsuba.render.Spiral.set_passes(self, arg0)

-        Sets the number of time the spiral should automatically reset.
-Not affected by a call to reset.

-        Parameter ``arg0`` (int):
-            *no description available*

-        Returns → None:
-            *no description available*